wajahat-iqbal/BlurHashPainter/README.md

 1. Use this hash to generate a low-resolution preview of the image, which can be displayed while the full-resolution image is still loading.
 2. Store the Blurhash of the images in the database, but make sure to keep the X and Y component values lower than 4 to avoid affecting the recomposing.
 3. Use a low scale value in the BlurHashPainter when displaying the image as a preview, but use a higher value if displaying the image in full screen.
-4. To use this technique in your project, you can use the package "com.github.wajahat-iqbal:BlurHashPainter:1.2" and add it to your dependencies.

 Check out Wolt's blurhash for further information and resources.
 By using this library your android app will have a batter performance in loading images.